MoneySavingExpert.com homepage

 - Puzzles: Family Crosswords, Sudoku Selection, Family Codewords

-New issues become available at approximately the same time as they would hit the newsstands, and you can also look back over previous issues of some magazines as well.
+New issues become available at approximately the same time as they would hit the newsstands, and you can also look back over previous issues of some magazines.
 Of course, you won't receive the free gifts that sometimes come with magazines.

 It's compatible with iPads, iPhones, Android smartphones and tablets, Kindles, Windows and Apple Mac.
 One Readly subscription can be shared across up to five devices, so if you do decide to continue with a paid subscription, you could split it with a friend, or share with others in your household.